 JUST LIKE EVERY PERSON IN OUR COMMUNITY!

-Invest in 57 local programs impacting the education, financial stability and health of over 13,000 of our neighbors.
+Community Impact Funds are invested in over 60+ local programs impacting the education, financial stability and health of over 30,000 of our neighbors.

-Every year about 2,700 committed volunteers work with children, seniors and families to improve our community.
+Every year about 3,500 committed volunteers work with children, seniors and families to improve the greater Yankton community.

-1. Choose a campaign director to lead and recruit a team.
+1. Choose a Campaign Coordinator to lead and recruit a team

 This is the fun part!
 Plan a campaign kickoff, special events, volunteer activities, and most importantly, a wrap party.